KitsuneSemCalda/pos-install/README.md

 4. Follow the on-screen prompts and instructions

 > [!WARNING]
 > This script performs various system configurations and installations.

+> [!WARNING]
 > Review the script and understand the changes it makes before running it.

+> [!WARNING]
 > Use it at your own risk, and make sure to have backups before making significant changes to your system.

 > [!NOTE]
 > Feel free to customize and share this script.
 > Contributions and feedback are welcome!

 ## License